CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 Need help finding a top-rated convertible car seat for your little one?
 Below, find a list of questions that will help you spot key features and determine the best convertible car seat for your family:

 • How big is it?
 Convertible car seats aren’t known for being particularly slim and trim.
 So a size that will fit in your car is the first thing you should look for, according to Sagan.
-Be sure to take into consideration the car seat’s width (especially if you have a smaller car or plan on having more than one car seat in the row) and also its length (particularly if the seat will be on the driver’s side).
+Be sure to consider the car seat’s width (especially if you have a smaller car or plan on having more than one car seat in the row) and also its length (particularly if the seat will be on the driver’s side).
 “You need to get 80 percent or more of the car seat base on your vehicle seat,” Sagan says.
 “If you have overhang that exceeds what the manufacturer requires, it doesn’t fit.”
 Take weight into consideration if you plan on switching the car seat from vehicle to vehicle or traveling with it.

 • How comfortable will it be?
 Lots of features can make for an extra comfy ride for your little one.
 If planning to use the convertible car seat from infancy on, look for a seat that comes with an added infant insert for extra head and neck support.
-Multiple recline and headrest positions will tailor the ride for baby, cup holders will become critical as your child grows and an adjustable no-rethread harness will make things easier for both parents and little ones alike.
+Multiple recline and headrest positions will tailor the ride for baby, cup holders will become more important as your child grows and an adjustable no-rethread harness will make things easier for both parents and little ones alike.
 However, Sagan warns against buying inserts or other car seat accessories unless they’ve been deemed safe to use by your manufacturer for your car seat model.
 If the product isn’t approved, it hasn’t been tested by the manufacturer for safety with your car seat.

 • When does it expire?
 Just like milk or eggs, car seats have a shelf life.
 If you’re planning on using your convertible car seat for many years to come, make sure the expiration date fits your intended timeframe.
-“Even if it’s on the shelf today doesn’t mean it wasnt manufactured a year or two ago,” cautions Sagan.
+“Even if it’s on the shelf today doesn’t mean it wasn’t manufactured a year or two ago,” cautions Sagan.

 Above all else, parents want to buy the safest convertible car seat possible.
 One way to determine that is through the NHTSA evaluations.
 The NHTSA evaluates convertible car seats for their ease of use, looking at four different categories and subsequently ranking them from one to five stars.
 And while the ranking doesn’t explicitly address safety, a car seat is only safe when used and installed correctly (which is where ease-of-use comes in).
 Additionally, the NHTSA keeps track of any car seat recalls.